 Under Illinois law, anyone who has a domestic violence order of protection against him/ her, including an interim order of protection, emergency order of protection, or plenary order of protection, cannot legally have a firearm.
 Any firearms in the possession of the abuser must be turned over to a person with a valid Firearm Owner’s Identification Card and the abuser must turn over his/her Firearm Owner’s Identification Card to the local law enforcement agency.
 Also, if the abuser is a law enforcement officer (“peace officer”), s/he must surrender any firearms that are used in the performance of his/her duties to the agency’s chief law enforcement officer.1

-Also, under Illinois state law, the Department of State Police has the power to deny an application for a Firearm Owner’s Identification Card (or to revoke and seize one that was previously issued) if the applicant or holder of the card:
+Also, under Illinois state law, the Department of State Police has the power to deny an application for a Firearm Owner’s Identification Card, or to suspend or revoke one that was previously issued, if the applicant or holder of the card:

 - is subject to an existing order of protection or firearms restraining order;2

 - has been convicted of a felony in any state or is a juvenile who was declared delinquent for an offense that would have been a felony if committed by an adult;

-- has been convicted within the past 5 years of battery, assault, aggravated assault, violation of an order of protection, or a substantially similar offense, in which a firearm was used or possessed;
+- has been convicted within the past five years of battery, assault, aggravated assault, violation of an order of protection, or a substantially similar offense, in which a firearm was used or possessed;

 - is under 21 and has been convicted of a misdemeanor other than a traffic offense;

 - is under 21, is not an active duty member of the United States Armed Forces or the Illinois National Guard, and does not have the written consent of a parent/guardian or whose parent/guardian does not qualify to have a Firearm Owner’s Identification Card;

 - is a drug addict;